alejolagosm/portfolio_website/README.md

-# portfolio_website
+# Portfolio website

-This is my portfolio website.

-It has an intro page, a tech portfolio, some of my previous work as a structural engineer and a contact form.

-I made it using HTML, SCSS and Vanilla JS for some dinamic effects.

-In the future, I want to add more components to showcase other projects
+A static page built with Vanila JS, SASS and HTML.

+It has an index page with all my information, a web development and data science portfolio pages to showcase my latest projects and a contact page with a form that is powered using Netlify forms.

 Check out the demo at https://alejolagos.netlify.app/